 Your insurance company includes your home heating type to help measure the risk of insuring your home.
 Depending on your heating system, the type of fuel used can increase the frequency and/or the severity of a claim.
 For example, with oil-based heating systems there is the chance of an oil leak which is extremely costly to clean up especially if the oil gets into the water/ground.

-While the type of heating system you have will no doubt impact the cost of your insurance from a risk perspective, the only one that causes real concern are oil tanks.
+While the type of heating system you have will no doubt impact the cost of your insurance from a risk perspective, there are some heating systems that may cause real concern, such as oil tanks.
 There are certain eligibility criteria surrounding oil tanks which includes the type of tank, its age and location on your property that will determine if it can be covered.
+Always check with your insurer if you’re unsure.

 It would depend on the type of heat and where you live.